Glauber dynamics and coupling-from-the-past for Gaussian fields: Introduction and main results

 \section{Introduction and main results}

 This paper is concerned with the existence of \emph{factor maps} from i.i.d. (independent and identically distributed) processes to stationary Markov random fields (precise definitions will be given below).
 For simplicity, we consider random fields on $\Z^d$ for some $d\geq 1$, although the theory can be naturally extended to more general graphs.
 Originally, the interest for factor maps came from ergodic theory.
-Processes of special interest in ergodic theory are the so-called \emph{Bernoulli shifts}, i.e the random fields (initially in dimension $d=1$) that are isomorphic to an i.i.d. process.
+Processes of special interest in ergodic theory are the so-called \emph{Bernoulli shifts}, that are the random fields (initially in dimension $d=1$) which are isomorphic to an i.i.d. process, meaning that there is an almost everywhere invertible factor map (see section \ref{Factors of product measures} for a precise definition) between the two.
 Ornstein proved in \cite{ornstein} the isomorphism theorem for Bernoulli shifts, which states that two i.i.d. processes on $\Z$ of equal entropy are in fact isomorphic; he further showed that factors of i.i.d. processes are Bernoulli shifts.
 These results extend to higher dimensions (see \cite{KatznelsonWeiss} and \cite{OrnsteinWeiss}).